mandeeps/SU-WaterCam/README.md

 Next, configure the WittyPi 3 Mini for power management.
 Download: wget http://www.uugear.com/repo/WittyPi3/install.sh
 Install: sudo sh install.sh
-Reboot, then run wittyPi.sh from the wittypi directory to configure the schedule.
+Shutdown the Pi, install the WittyPi onto the Pi using the extended headers Reboot, then run wittyPi.sh from the wittypi directory to configure the schedule.

 ### SU-WaterCam setup